jmspring/acs-deployments/deis_on_azure/deis_on_azure.md

 At this point, our cluster should be up and running and healthy.
 And we have `kubectl` configured for accessing the cluster on our local machine.

-## Install DEIS Workflow
+## Install Deis Workflow

-This tutorial is meant to go through all the steps to get DEIS installed on Kubernetes on Azure.
+This tutorial is meant to go through all the steps to get Deis installed on Kubernetes on Azure.
 It is not meant to go through every intricacy or the design concepts or components.
-With that said, below, the tutorial follows the [DEIS Workflow Quickstart Guide](https://deis.com/docs/workflow/quickstart/).
+With that said, below, the tutorial follows the [Deis Workflow Quickstart Guide](https://deis.com/docs/workflow/quickstart/).

 The few steps are:

-  - Install CLI tools for Helm Classic and DEIS Workflow
+  - Install CLI tools for Helm Classic and Deis Workflow
-  - Install DEIS Workflow on the Kubernetes Cluster
+  - Install Deis Workflow on the Kubernetes Cluster

-### Install CLI tools for Helm Classic and DEIS Workflow
+### Install CLI tools for Helm Classic and Deis Workflow

 The instructions for the installation steps below are found [here](https://deis.com/docs/workflow/quickstart/install-cli-tools/).

-For both DEIS and Helm, the binaries will be installed into the same location as `kubectl`, which is the `~/bin` directory.
+For both Deis and Helm, the binaries will be installed into the same location as `kubectl`, which is the `~/bin` directory.

-Install DEIS:
+Install Deis:

 ```bash
 jims@dockeropolis:~$ curl -sSL http://deis.io/deis-cli/install-v2.sh | bash